dadevmate/dadevmate.github.io/README.md

  <h3>Skies - Social Networking</h3>
  <img src="https://is5-ssl.mzstatic.com/image/thumb/Purple122/v4/d2/09/06/d2090657-0c37-5c8c-c771-d2ef234cd6ba/AppIcon-1x_U007emarketing-0-7-0-85-220.png/434x0w.webp" style="width: 150px; height: 150px;">
  <h5> <a href="https://apps.apple.com/sg/app/skies/id1632722044">View Skies on the App Store</a></h5>
  <h4>Skies is my social networking app.
-You can create and talk in communities, socialise with others, make new friends and more!</h4>
+You can create and talk in communities, socialise with others, make new friends and more!
+In Skies, talk in communities
+you're passionate about.
+Can't find one?
+Create one.
+Share with others your life stories, or discover new people.

+Favourite communities, follow people, discover new things.
+Post cool things, see cool things.
+Discover what you're passionate about.

+Features:

+- Communities for you to talk about the things you love!

+- Post what's on your mind!

+- Follow other people, listen
+to what they have to say through special abouts!

+- Post videos, watch videos!

+- Deck out your profile!

+- Meet new people, make new
+friends!

+In Skies, the sky's the limit!</h4>

  </body>